-- 1.1 All documents and any parts of a document that form part of this RMP- - (a) are legible; and - (b) are dated or marked to identify its version; and - (c) clearly indicate any changes made to the RMP; and - (d) are identified as comprising part of the RMP; and - (e) are signed, either directly or within the document control system, by the Operator or day-to-day manager; and - (f) are made available when required to any person with responsibilities under the programme. - 1.2 This RMP and all reference material relating to it are readily accessible, or can be retrieved and made available to recognised persons, animal product officers and the Director-General or persons authorised by the Director-General, within two working days of any request. - 1.3 One copy of all obsolete documents from a registered RMP are retained for 4 years and made available to recognised persons, animal product officers and the Director-General and persons authorised by the Director-General, as required. - 1.4 All records necessary to demonstrate compliance with the RMP: - a) are legible; - b) are stored for four years, or for the shelf life of the product to which the records relate (whichever is longer) in a manner which protects the records from damage, deterioration or loss; - c) can be retrieved and made available to recognised persons, animal product officers and the Director-General or persons authorised by the Director-General, within two working days of any request. - 1.5 Records relating to this RMP's monitoring, corrective action and operator verification for the RMP, include: - a) the date and where appropriate the time of the activity; - b) a description of the results of the activity; - c) means to identify the person or persons who performed the activity. - 1.6 All records are readily accessible, or can be retrieved and made available to recognised persons, animal product officers and the Director-General or persons authorised by the Director-General, within two working days of any request.
+- 1.1 All documents and any parts of a document that form part of this RMP- - (a) are legible; and - (b) are dated or marked to identify its version; and - (c) clearly indicate any changes made to the RMP; and - (d) are identified as comprising part of the RMP; and - (e) are signed, either directly or within the document control system, by the operator or day- to- day manager; and - (f) are made available when required to any person with responsibilities under the programme. - 1.2 This RMP and all reference material relating to it are readily accessible, or can be retrieved and made available to recognised persons, animal product officers and the Director-General or persons authorised by the Director-General, within two working days of any request. - 1.3 One copy of all obsolete documents from a registered RMP are retained for 4 years and made available to recognised persons, animal product officers and the Director-General and persons authorised by the Director-General, as required. - 1.4 All records necessary to demonstrate compliance with the RMP are: - a) legible; - b) stored in a manner which protects the records from damage, deterioration or loss and ensures that they can be retrieved for a period sufficient to enable traceback; and - c) in the case of electronic records, managed to ensure that all data is protected and preserved. - 1.5 Records relating to monitoring, corrective action and operator verification for the RMP, include: - a) date and time of observation; - b) subject and description of observation; - c) any corrective action undertaken; - d) means to identify the observer and any person who undertook corrective action; and - e) any other information required under the RMP as applicable. - 1.6 Where monitoring and corrective action records for the RMP have been subject to operator verification, the signature or unique identifier of the operator verifier is recorded on those records, or on records generated by the operator verification activities. - 1.7 The RMP and all related reference material is readily accessible, or can be retrieved and made available to recognised persons, animal product officers and the Director-General or persons authorised by the Director-General, within two working days of any request.

-- 2.1 Records are kept including: - a) Compliance records (cleaning and sanitation programme records, maintenance programme records, internal audit reports, supplier agreements/specifications etc); - b) processing records (data logger printout for heat treatment if applicable); - c) inventories; and - d) records on dairy material supplier for the RMP operations (farm dairy), including:

-- the name (if any) or unique location identifier (N.B. the requirement for a NZFSA registered RMP for farm dairy operators) of every farm dairy from which raw milk is supplied for the manufacture of dairy products; - the name and either location or address of each farm dairy operator; - the name and either location or address of each farm dairy owner, if the operator is not the owner; - the location of each farm dairy (on request); - the amounts of milk received on each day from each farm dairy; and - sufficient detail to allow the identification of dairy products containing or made from milk from each farm dairy.
+- 2.1 Records are kept including: - a) Compliance records (cleaning and sanitation programme records, maintenance programme records, internal audit reports, supplier agreements/specifications etc); - b) processing records (data logger printout for heat treatment if applicable); - c) inventories; and - d) records on dairy material supplier for the RMP operations (farm dairy), including: - the name (if any) or unique location identifier (N.B. the requirement for a NZFSA registered RMP for farm dairy operators) of every farm dairy from which raw milk is supplied for the manufacture of dairy products; - the name and either location or address of each farm dairy operator; - the name and either location or address of each farm dairy owner, if the operator is not the owner; - the location of each farm dairy (on request); - · the amounts of milk received on each day from each farm dairy; and - sufficient detail to allow the identification of dairy products containing or made from milk from each farm dairy.